 Caribbean businesses and organizations should do an assessment of how vulnerable they are by seeking the help of white-hat hackers.
 Training & Education are also two major ways you can equip members of your organization.
 Learning how to spot phishing emails and other tricks that bad actors might use to gain access to your company's critical data will keep your team one step ahead.
 Equally important will be ensuring that you test your company's incident response plans, identifying who is responsible for what, and setting clear channels of communication that should be set on a secure text platform to avoid the use of potentially compromised email networks.
 In addition to multi-factor authentication protocols, frequent tests of your organization's backups will be critical.

 Just like other cyber threats, ransomware should be of concern to Caribbean businesses and organizations who want to remain relevant in the digital era.
-Fortunately, it’s already possible to greatly strengthen one’s defenses against ransomware by embracing basic security practices and using modern security solutions.
+Fortunately, it’s already possible to greatly strengthen one’s defences against ransomware by embracing basic security practices and using modern security solutions.

 For more information on protecting your organization from security threats please contact Cloud Carib at +1 242 603 0800